 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

-Specific complications include failure of the implant and need for further surgery.
+Specific complications for joint replacement include failure of the implant and need for further surgery.
 These can be associated with death of the bone due to interruption of the blood supply, transfer pain to the second toe, recurrent deformity, bony overgrowth, disintegration

-Silicone joint replacements were widely used several years ago but much less so now, because it frequently is associated with silicone synovitis.
-Small particles of silicone wearing off of the implant create an inflammation of the joint that causes bone
+Silicone joint replacements were widely used years ago but much less so now, because it frequently is associated with silicone synovitis.
+Small particles of the silicone implant wear off, creating inflammation of the joint that causes bone

-resorption and makes it much more difficult to reconstruct.
+resorption (bone loss) and makes the implant fail and more difficult to reconstruct.